Jacques-on-Call/edit-ui/ARCHITECTURE.md

 This architecture separates the content's structure (the JSON tree) from its presentation (the `.astro` components), making the content highly portable and easy to render.

+### 4.3.
+Layered Editing Overlay

+To provide a more intuitive and "native" editing experience, the visual editor uses a layered editing model.
+This model overlays interactive elements on top of a live `iframe` preview of the page, allowing users to directly manipulate the content and layout of the page.

+**How it Works:**

+1.  **Stable IDs (`data-sc-id`)**: The Astro compiler is configured to inject a stable `data-sc-id` attribute into each editable block's output.
+This ID is a unique identifier that is persisted in the `LayoutBlueprint`.

+2.  **Preview Bridge (`preview-bridge.js`)**: The `preview-bridge.js` script, which runs inside the `iframe` preview, is responsible for scanning the page for elements with a `data-sc-id` attribute.
+It then posts the bounding box coordinates of these elements to the parent editor window.
+The bridge also streams updates on scroll, resize, and DOM mutations to ensure the overlays stay in sync.

+3.  **Overlay Canvas (`OverlayCanvas.jsx`)**: The `OverlayCanvas` component in the editor receives the bounding box data from the `preview-bridge`.
+It then renders transparent, tappable rectangles over the `iframe`, perfectly aligned with the real components.
+These overlays are responsible for handling user interactions, such as tap-to-select, long-press-to-open-context-menu, and drag-to-reorder.

 ---

 ## 5. Architectural Questions & Observations